SpencerLeBard/Bug-Logger/readme.md

 ### Saturday/Sunday

-1 Creating a new bug automatically navigates to the BugDetails view 2 BugDetails displays the details of a bug and its Notes
+1 Creating a new bug automatically navigates to the BugDetails view 2 BugDetails displays the details of a bug and its Notes /// NOTE GET NOTE BY BUGID IN SERVER

 ### Monday

 M Bugs can be closed from the BugDetails view
-M Styling Indication on main page that bug is closed (color, strike-through, etc.)

 ### Easy Monday
 - User is prompted "are you sure?" when closing a Bug